NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 In this repository we present a tennis tournament simulator for the 4 major Grand Slam tournaments: Roland Garros, Wimbledon, Australian Open, and US Open.
 All tournament simulation data can be found under the src folder.

+All python scripts are in the src folder.

 #### get_tennis_data.py

 To begin, you can obtain tennis match data between 1960 and 2024 through the 'get_tennis_data.py' script under the GetTennisData class, which allows users to input a year interval between 1960 and 2024 to obtain tennis data.
 This data includes all relevant tournament match outcomes between the years, the winners and losers, their ages, the surface of the tournament, and the tournament level.